 Search for the acceptable A-G courses from your high school at the University of Califronia A-G Guide.
 The site also explains how courses from your high school may be added to this list.
 If you have questions about whether a certain course or combination of courses will be accepted for admission to Cal State San Bernardino, please contact us at (909) 537-5188.
 We look forward to hearing from you.

 California State University, San Bernardino is happy to offer group tours for 7th through 12th grade students, community college students, or other community organizations.
 These 9AM or 11AM tours consist of a CSUSB Admissions Presentation and a walking tour of campus.
 Groups of 10 to 60 can be accommodated in these morning tours.
 Groups over 60 will be scheduled on Fridays only.
-Please contact Campus Tours and Events at (909) 537-5192, to schedule your time on campus.
+Please contact the Campus Tours and Visitor Center at (909) 537-5192, to schedule your time on campus.

 ASSIST is an online student-transfer information system that shows how course credits earned at one public California college or university can be applied when transferred to another.
 ASSIST is the official repository of articulation for California’s public colleges and universities.
 The website provides the most accurate and up-to-date information about student transfers in California.